Traveling the USA is so much more fun when you have your USA Food Bucket List ready to check off as you go!

 Where: New Brunswick

-Fat Sandwiches are some of the most famous food in New Jersey.
+Fat Sandwiches is one of the most famous foods in New Jersey.
 In the early 1980s up till 2013, food trucks were parked along College Avenue in the city of New Brunswick, an area filled with college students from Rutgers University.
 Between classes or after a night of heavy drinking, students would come to these food trucks that were opened 24 hours to buy something called “fat” sandwiches.

-Fat sandwiches were usually a mix of several food that include: burgers, mozzarella sticks, bacon, chicken fingers, french fries (in the sandwich), falafel, gyro meat, cheesesteak, fried eggs, ketchup, mayo, lettuce, tomato, and many other things.
-The reason why they were called fat sandwiches was because just one sandwich itself can have close to 2,000 calories and 100 grams of fat.
+Fat sandwiches were usually a mix of several foods that include: burgers, mozzarella sticks, bacon, chicken fingers, french fries (inside the sandwich), falafel, gyro meat, cheesesteak, fried eggs, ketchup, mayo, lettuce, tomato, and many other things.
+The reason why they were called fat sandwiches was that just one sandwich itself can have close to 2,000 calories and 100 grams of fat.

 Recommended by Stan of LivingoutLau.